iluvjava/Maths/Notebook 2.0 obsidian/COSP 520 More Algorithms/Traveling Salesman Problem.md

 ---
 ### **Branch and Bound Frameworks**

-The reduction is exponential sized unfortunately, and it also only give an lower bound for the objective.
+The reduction is exponential sized unfortunately, and it also only give a lower bound for the objective.

 [^1]: When all decision variables $x_{i, j} = 0$, the graph is also a DAG, the constraint can then be satisfied.
 And by asserting $x_{i, j}$, the constraints now become stronger, make it even more infeasible.